Find the setup that fits

 Use case first.
 Then capacity.
 Then brand.
 Click any scenario below to go straight to the right guide.

 Not sure where you fall?
-Start with the Capacity Calculator — it sizes a station based on the specific devices you need to run.
+Start with the Power Calculator — it sizes a station based on the specific devices you need to run.
 Use case guides tell you what to look for; the calculator tells you exactly how much.

 Camping is where most people start with portable power.
 The goal is simple: keep devices charged, run some lights, maybe power a small fan or speaker — without lugging a noisy generator to the campsite.
 A 500–1,500Wh station handles the vast majority of camping setups comfortably.